monotony113/scramble-my-pixels/README.md

 Requires macOS 10.13 and a Metal-compatible GPU.

+Have fun messing up you photos

 ---

 [1] The output range of the SHA-512 hash function is 2^512 = 1.340781E+154.
-However, the algorithm in the app does not use the information in the digest fully but only utilizes the ordering of bytes i.e. how each bytes compares to each other.
-According to my back-of-the-envelop math this output range of the password function in the app should be 64-permutation of 64 [P(64, 64)], which Google says is 1.268869321E+89.
+However, the algorithm in the app does not fully utilize it but only takes advantage of the reordering of bytes (by sorting them in different ways).
+According to my back-of-the-envelop math this output range of the password function in the app should be 64-permutation of 64 [P(64, 64)], which Google says is 1.268869321E+89 (which is infinity for a personal project).